godotengine/godot-docs/tutorials/3d/using_transforms.rst

 .. tabs::
  .. code-tab:: gdscript GDScript

-    # Remember that +X is right
+    # Keep in mind that -X is left
     if Input.is_action_pressed("strafe_left"):
         translate_object_local(-transform.basis.x)

  .. code-tab:: csharp

-    // Remember that +X is right
+    // Keep in mind that -X is left if (Input.IsActionPressed("strafe_left"))
-    if (Input.IsActionPressed("strafe_left"))
     {
         TranslateObjectLocal(-Transform.Basis.X);